Frequently Asked Questions

 What kinds of materials can be added to DigitalCommons@Cedarville?

-Scholarly endeavors published, presented, exhibited, performed, or created should be added to the appropriate college, school, department, or Center section of the repository and to the appropriate faculty member’s SelectedWorks page (see below), including, but not necessarily limited to:
+Scholarly endeavors published, presented, exhibited, performed, or created should be added to the appropriate school, department, or center section of the repository and to the appropriate faculty member’s CedarScholar page (see below), including, but not necessarily limited to:

 • Articles, books, book chapters, musical scores, librettos, and datasets.